 A new and updated tutorial on installing VPN on Kali Linux 2016 rolling edition is available now.

-If you sign up using one of the following links you can get a 50% off for the first month:
+If you sign up using one of the following links you can get a discount:

 There is also a 3 day free test period available so you can try their services before you buy them.